julmag/report_cb/article.md

 The weights of the Purkinje cell layer are initialized according to a normal distribution ($\mu = 0$ and $\sigma = 0.1$) and updated each step during training, using a modified delta learning rule.

-The reservoir neurons have a membrane potential that follows a first-order ODE:
+The reservoir neurons ($N$ = 400) have a membrane potential that follows a first-order ODE:

 $$
     \tau \, \frac{dx_j(t)}{dt} + x_j(t)= \sum_i w^{in}_{ij} \, r^{in}_i(t) + g \, \sum_{i \neq j} w^{rec}_{ij} \, r_i(t)